-Waste comes from the production and use of resources, goods and services.
 The quantity of waste generated in Ireland is closely linked with economic activity, income levels and consumption patterns.
 Increased waste generation and poor waste management practices can negatively affect our climate, biodiversity, health and wellbeing.